Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 • Driving without a seatbelt

-What are the rules of the road?
+The rules of the road

 Don’t let Minnesota’s lack of a point system fool you.
-If you get too many tickets or have too many accidents your car insurance rates will go up.
+If you get too many tickets or have too many accidents, your car insurance rates will go up.
 This an evitable rule of the road.

 There are also plenty of other rules for driving on Minnesota’s roadways.

-Knowing what these rules are and following them can help you out immensely when it comes time to purchase your car insurance policy.
+Knowing what these rules are and following them can help you immensely when it comes time to purchase your car insurance policy.

 Keep scrolling to find out all the information you need to be a well-informed and safe driver when out on the Minnesota highway.

 You already know that Minnesota is a no-fault state.
-What does this mean to you though if you are ever involved in an accident?
+What does this mean to you, though, if you are ever involved in an accident?

-What this means to you as a driver in the North State is that if you are ever in an accident your own car insurance coverage will be responsible for paying your medical bills regardless of who caused the crash.
+What this means to you as a driver in the North State is that if you are ever in an accident, your own car insurance coverage will be responsible for paying your medical bills regardless of who caused the crash.

 These bills will be paid out of your Personal Injury Protection (PIP) coverage benefits.

-Under PIP you can not get paid for pain and suffering or any other non-monetary damages.
+Under PIP, you can not get paid for pain and suffering or any other non-monetary damages.

 According to NOLO: